-Description/Definition: The percentage of businesses/industries who have received Small Business Center services from a community college indicating that their expectations have been met.
+Description/Definition: Percentage of businesses/industries who have received services from a community college indicating that their expectations have been met.
+This measure is intended primarily to determine the satisfaction of organizations that received services from a community college.

-Methodology and Data Source: A survey of individuals receiving services from the Small Business Centers is administered by colleges to determine level of satisfaction with their training and services.
+Methodology and Data Source: A survey of individuals receiving services from the Small Business Centers is administered by colleges to determine level of satisfaction with their customized training.
 The data are submitted annually to the System Office at the end of the fiscal year.